THE FINAL REPORT

 competition from outsiders, not to protect the public's health and safety”.

 On the defendants' website www.pestboard.ca.gov there is a section where consumers are invited to look up the licensing regulations to see if a license is needed by the person or the company being considered for the vertebrate pest control job at hand.

 Here's what I learned.
-Nine years after the Merrifield decision was handed down, section 8555(g) is still being published today exactly the way it was in 2003.
+Nine years after the Merrifield decision was handed down, section 8555(g) was still being published exactly the way it was in 2003.
 No Branch 2 licensing exemption for the control of rats, mice or pigeons is mentioned.
-This kind of action is what the Court called “naked economic protectionism” and it clearly violates the U.S. Constitution's Fourteenth Amendment Equal Protection guarantees as well as violating the permanent injunction.
-So, it seems California consumers are still being mislead and deceived into thinking hat WCOs without Branch 2 licenses are outlaws who operate outside the parameters established in Structural Pest Control Act.
+This kind of action is what the Court called “naked economic protectionism” and it clearly violates the U.S. Constitution's Fourteenth Amendment's Equal Protection guarantees as well as violating term in the permanent injunction.
+So, it seems California consumers are still being mislead and deceived into thinking that WCOs without Branch 2 licenses are outlaws who operate outside the parameters established in Structural Pest Control Act.

 So nobody really cares right?
 Not the Structural Pest Control Board, not the Department of Consumers Affairs who oversees the Board, not the state legislature who also still posts the unconstitutional regulation and recommends it to the public and not the State Attorney General who wound up on the losing end of the Merrifield decision.
 However, the only important question is whether or not the California WCO plaintiffs care enough to act.

 The official minutes of every public meeting of the Board are posted on the defendants' website www.pestboard.ca.gov.
 These minutes are prominently displayed so that California consumers can be properly informed about structural pest control issues, so I took the time to carefully read all of the Board's minutes published after 2008 to see what other violations I could find.